stelzinga/MF/MGT_99.Legend.md

 # INTRODUCTION
 This note acts as the legend, or explanation, of the *Management Framework* a.k.a. *MF*, an intertwined set of concepts and conventions for the purpose of Managing a *Venture*, see section PROFILE below.

-The MF is composed of two notes: this note, MGT: 99.Legend.
-The first one explains overall concepts, whereas the second one focuses on the application of those concepts through so called *Tools*, see also section PROFILE below.
+The MF is composed of two notes: this note, MGT: 99.Legend, which explains overall concepts, whereas the second note, MGT:80.Tools, focuses on the application of those concepts through so called *Tools*.

 This note can be used for *perso* (personal) and *work* (professional) context.
 Conventions are such that, except for specific differences, they apply to both contexts.
 References to *notes* imply notes in the context used.
 Although this note *can* be used in both contexts, it has most value in a work context, and the remainder of the note is written from that perspective.